beep-projects/SuricataPi/README.md

 ## Requirements
 [(Back to Contents)](#contents)

-This project is developed for **Raspberry Pi 4**, which are hard to get at the moment.
+This project is developed for **Raspberry Pi 4**, which is hard to get at the moment.
 In addition to that, you also need a **network switch** that supports **port mirroring**.
 The hardware that I used for this project is:

 - Raspberry Pi 4 Model B Rev 1.5, 2GB RAM
 - SANDISK Extreme PRO® UHS-I, Micro-SDXC, 32 GB
 - TP-Link TL-SG105E, 5-Port-Gigabit-Unmanaged Pro Switch

-The project is optimized to run on my setup.
+Currently, the project is optimized to run on my setup, but I will happily optimize it, to run also fine on other systems.
 If you get hold of a **Raspberry Pi 4** with more RAM than 2GB, you should adapt the lines following `# limit elasticsearch heap size` in [secondrun.sh](scripts/secondrun.sh) to increase the heap size for elastic search. `htop` shows that 2GB are actually not enough for **SuricataPi**, but with some swapping the system runs fine.
 <center><img src="resources/SuricataPi_htop.png" width="100%"></center>

 ## Setup
 [(Back to Contents)](#contents)

 In order to give **SuricataPi** access to all the traffic in your home network, you have to run all the traffic though a switch with **port mirroring**, that duplicates all the traffic to the configured **mirror port**.
-If you want to enable SuricataPi to also monitor the traffic in you home WiFi, you will not be able to use the WiFi router connecting to your ISP, as this usually does not route the traffic to the wired network, where SuricataPi can be connected.
+If you want to enable **SuricataPi** to also monitor the traffic in you home WiFi, you will not be able to use the WiFi router connecting to your ISP, as this usually does not route the traffic to the wired network, where **SuricataPi** can be connected.
 You will have to disable the ISP routers WiFi and add an access point to your network which is connected to the switch.

 <div align="center" style="background-color:white; padding:10px"><img src="resources/SuricataPi_overview.png" width="100%"></div>